8 steps to buying a house

 Contact a lender to become prequalified.
 Once pre-approved, the lender can tell the buyer what their monthly payment will be so the buyer will know what price range they are interested in.
 This is also a great way to find out if they qualify for any home buyer programs and how much money is needed at closing.
 If you need recommendations for a lender, Contact Us - we are happy to help!

-Step 2: find out what you are looking for
+Step 2: Find out what you are looking for.

 Once pre-qualified, we will set up a custom search through our MultiListing Service (MLS) to match what preferences the buyer is interested in.
 We will also go over the price range they are most comfortable with.
 As Licensed Realtors, we have access to every house listed with other licensed Realtors.
 Once a house matches the buyer's preferences, details of the house is sent via e-mail.
 This gives the buyer the advantage of seeing a house before most others know about them.